Welcome to Data Fellows

 Purpose of the Data Fellows Program:

-- Foster a culture of ownership of data and solutions that drive change at the university and college levels.
+- Foster a culture of ownership of data.

 Institutional Questions Guiding Campus-Wide Inquiry: